Gyaros: Exile island during the early Roman Empire

-Exile island during the 20th century
+Exile on the island during the 20th century

-There is a red brick prison building which during the years 1948 to 1953 held approximately 10,000 men in custody due to their participation in the Greek Resistance organization Ethniko Apeleftherotiko Metopo (EAM).
-Many of them were also involved in the Greek civil war (1945–1949).
-Jehovah's Witnesses were also sentenced to exile there as Christian conscientious objectors.
+A red brick prison building held approximately 10,000 inmates between 1948 and 1953 for their participation in the Greek Resistance organization Ethniko Apeleftherotiko Metopo (EAM) or for their involvement in the Greek Civil War (1945–1949).
+Jehovah's Witnesses were also sentenced to exile on the island as Christian conscientious objectors.

-The prison was used again during the years 1967 to 1974 and during the Greek junta.
-The structures are decaying due to weathering, and no maintenance is conducted.
-In four separate places north of the prison building, there are also the ruins of the camps where the men lived in tents, both summer and winter.
-Once a year, the men and women who are alive and in good health (most of them were born between the 1910s and 1930s) who were formerly imprisoned on the island for their political views pay tribute by visiting the island and holding a ceremony in the cemetery of the men who left their last breath on this island.
+The prison was used again by the Greek military junta during the years 1967 to 1974.

+The structures on the island are decaying due to weathering and lack of maintenance.
+In four separate sites north of the prison building are also the ruins of camps where prisoners lived in tents, both summer and winter.
+Once a year, the men and women who are alive and in good health (most of them were born between the 1910s and 1930s) and who were formerly imprisoned on the island for their political views pay tribute by visiting the island and holding a ceremony in the cemetery of those who died on the island.